M-Faheem-Khan/FullSend/README.md

-# Send
- Firefox Send Implementation with MERN Stack + Electron
+# Send is a simple Implementation of Firefox Send with MERN Stack + Electron